-Comment: The Permit Review Section's comments have either been addressed through revisions to the plans or have been incorporated in the recommendation section of this report.
+The Permit Review Section's comments have either been addressed through revisions to the plans or have been as conditions.

 c.
 Transportation Planning Section: In a memorandum dated March 6, 2008, the Transportation Planning Section indicated that there are no transportation-related conditions applicable to this plan, the site is not within or adjacent to any master plan roadways and the access shown on the plans is acceptable.
 The transportation planner did, however, indicate that although dedication of 80 feet exists along Old Annapolis Road, it should be treated as a primary road, not a collector road and the label "Maryland Route No. 450" should be removed from the plans as MD 450 has been relocated to another roadway.